Glenn F. McConnell: Early political career

 McConnell served as chairman for county Republican Party from 1978 to 1982.
 He was a delegate at the Republican National Convention in 1980, 1984, and 1988.

 South Carolina Senate (1981-2012)

 Elections

 He was first elected to South Carolina's 41st Senate District in 1980, and was re-elected every four years until his last re-election in 2008.
 He was rarely challenged by a Democrat.

 Tenure

 McConnell was the Senate President Pro Tempore from 2001 to 2012.
-He held a lot of power in that position.
 During Mark Sanford's administration, McConnell, alongside Hugh Leatherman and Bobby HarrellI effectively controlled state policy.
 In 2007, he sponsored the Base Load Review Act which ultimately resulted in the Nukegate scandal a decade later.
 McConnell was one of several South Carolina politicians credited with playing a key role in getting Boeing Co. to announce plans to build a 787 Dreamliner assembly plant in North Charleston, S.C. in October 2009.
 The incentives package offered to Boeing was valued at $470 million.